ccm-bioinfo/Camda24_resistance/Scripts/preprocessing/README.md

 Example usage: `./pangenome-count.py -a meropenem matrix.csv > output.tsv`

 ### Game Theoretic Dynamic Weighting Feature Evaluation
+[!CAUTION]
+> The file path must be typed directly
+> The final output is a clasification report
+> The best choice of features based in a game theory criteria is named `selected_df`

+positional arguments:
+- `file` - ResistanceJoinedStrictBiofiltered.tsv